MCP HubMCP Hub

 Architecture

-The gateway creates a unique session for each server instance, allowing multiple clients to use the same server type independently.
+The gateway creates unique sessions for each server instance, allowing multiple clients to use the same server type independently.
+Each session maintains:

 Environment Variables